‘Whoever controls the media, the images, controls the culture.’

 Through a range of products, covering eight different media forms, students become skilled in ‘reading between the lines’ of what they see, from the connotations behind the colour red to the impact of an establishing camera shot.
 They are then able to take a step back and identify how this ‘language’ creates representations of the people and places we see in the media.
 Media students also learn to examine audiences, using both demographics and psychographics, which helps them to understand the diverse mix of people that make up society.
 Furthermore, GCSE Media Studies explores the different contexts in which products are created: students understand the concepts of patriarchy, femininity, masculinity, femininity and ethnicity and how these impact on media production and consumption.
 Through looking at these contexts, students look at the world with empathy and an open mind.
 In addition to all this, the practical element of the course gives students a brief to work to and allows them to apply all this knowledge and understanding and become media creatives themselves, using professional image editing software.

 In this fast-moving world, we recognise that our students are ‘digital dependents’, about to go out into a world that is heavily influenced by the media in all its forms.
 By harnessing this natural affinity, students can ensure that they grow up to have a healthy, positive relationship with the media.
 Moreover, despite being in a rural setting, our school’s proximity to Manchester and Salford’s Media City - alongside our focus on raising aspirations - makes a career in the media a real possibility for our students.

-The set texts on the course include the crime drama ‘Luther’; Taylor Swift’s ‘Bad Blood’ music video and the video game ‘Pokemon Go’.
+The set texts on the course include the crime drama ‘Luther’; Taylor Swift’s ‘Bad Blood’ music video and the video game ‘Fortnite’.
 Students will also draw comparisons between newspaper and magazine front covers aimed at different audiences.
-By studying these texts the course encourages candidates to develop their ability to:

 |Qualification||GCSE Media Studies|